microsoft/azure-software-radio/gr-azure-software-radio/README.md

  * __Blob Sink Block__\
 	The Blob sink block writes samples to Azure Blob storage.
 This block currently supports block blobs and the following inputs:  Complex float32, Complex int16, Complex int8, float, int, short and byte (Page blobs and append blobs are not supported at this time).

-There are several ways to authenticate to the Azue blob backend, these blocks support authentication using a connection string, a URL with an embedded SAS token, or use credentials supported by the DefaultAzureCredential class.
+There are several ways to authenticate to the Azure blob backend, these blocks support authentication using a connection string, a URL with an embedded SAS token, or use credentials supported by the DefaultAzureCredential class.

 For a brief tutorial on using these blocks, see the [Blob Examples](./examples/README.md#Blob-Source-and-Sink-Examples).